 Insurance provider supported communities

-The MHD-HIE profile is patient centric thus requires that a PRIM Patient Management Domain to use a single Patient Identification Domain called a PRIM Golden Domain Patient.
+The MHDS profile is patient centric thus requires that a patient identity is managed centrally as well.
+The PIMR profile enables this patient identity management domain to use a single Patient Identification Domain called a PMIR Golden Domain Patient.
 This ensures that, for example, when submitting documents for Mary Gomez the same unique patient identifier is associated with each document for Mary Gomez, and thus a search can reliably find all of Mary’s documents by using this single unique identifier.
-MHD-HIE species that PIXm or PDQm shall be used by document source and document consumer systems find the unique patient identifier assigned, see Section 4.
+MHDS species that PIXm or PDQm shall be used by document source and document consumer systems find the unique patient identifier assigned, see Section 4.

-Further detail regarding deployment of an MHD-HIE Community may be found in the “Template for XDS Affinity Domain Deployment Planning” IHE ITI White Paper.
+Further detail regarding deployment of an MHDS Community may be found in the “Template for XDS Affinity Domain Deployment Planning” IHE ITI White Paper.

 X.4.3.2.4 Notifications

-The MHD-HIE environment does not yet have a Notification mechanism like found in XDS in the DSUB profile.
+The MHDS environment does not yet have a Notification mechanism like found in XDS in the DSUB profile.

 X.4.3.3 Federated Discovery and Retrieve

-MHD-HIE has not yet addressed multiple communities federating.
+MHDS has not yet addressed multiple communities federating.
 Where federation is critical the use of XDS and XCA are recommended.

 X.4.4 Patient identity management